trorabaugh/slackerlogglybot/README.md

 # Welcome to Slacker Loggly Bot

-This is just a simple example of a Slacker Loggly Bot

-his is a sample Slack Loggly bot built with Botkit.
+This is just a simple example of a Slacker Loggly Bot and is a deomonstration of the integration of Loggly and Slack using Botkit.

 This bot demonstrates many of the core features of Botkit: